g1zm02k/WebComic-Crawler/README.md

 - Sarah's Scribbles
 - Shen Comix
 - The Pigeon Gazette

-Improved Oglaf script immensely, now to add those improvements to Tapas and the others...

 The next step is finding a way to have one main loop and have each comic's script as a plugin of sorts.

 Anyway, they all work to some degree, and they're all self-updating and contain the index link if you want to start them from the beginning - otherwise they'll just continue from where they last left off and overwrite themselves with any updated information.